African Americans in South Carolina: World War II

 Throughout the 1930s and 1940s, African Americans in South Carolina continued to live in segregated neighborhoods, attend segregated schools, and utilize segregated public facilities.
 Many young African American men, either voluntarily or by the draft, went to Europe and the South Pacific after the Bombing of Pearl Harbor to fight the Axis.
-The military remained segregated until President Harry Truman signed an executive order after W|orld War II to integrate the armed forces.
+The military remained segregated until President Harry Truman signed an executive order after World War II to integrate the armed forces.
 While all servicemen faced difficulties and tribulations during their time in the military, African Americans faced greater challenges.
-Bura Walker was a black enlisted soldier who was promoted to the rank warrant officer at Fort Jackson (South Carolina)Fort Jackson, a rank which very few African Americans achieved.
+Bura Walker was a black enlisted soldier who was promoted to the rank warrant officer at Fort Jackson, a rank which very few African Americans achieved.
 Because of the state's segregation laws, Walker could not move into the officer quarters because his fellow officers were all white.
 Many black veterans recalled that they were treated more poorly by officers than white soldiers and were not respected by their fellow enlistees.